Adaptive immune system: Stimulation of adaptive immunity

 One of the most interesting developments in biomedical science during the past few decades has been elucidation of mechanisms mediating innate immunity.
 One set of innate immune mechanisms is humoral, such as complement activation.
 Another set comprises pattern recognition receptors such as toll-like receptors, which induce the production of interferons and other cytokines increasing resistance of cells such as monocytes to infections.
 Cytokines produced during innate immune responses are among the activators of adaptive immune responses.
 Antibodies exert additive or synergistic effects with mechanisms of innate immunity.
 Unstable HbS clusters Band-3, a major integral red cell protein; antibodies recognize these clusters and accelerate their removal by phagocytic cells.
 Clustered Band 3 proteins with attached antibodies activate complement, and complement C3 fragments are opsonins recognized by the CR1 complement receptor on phagocytic cells.

 A population study has shown that the protective effect of the sickle-cell trait against falciparum malaria involves the augmentation of acquired as well as innate immune responses to the malaria parasite, illustrating the expected transition from innate to acquired immunity.

 Repeated malaria infections strengthen acquired immunity and broaden its effects against parasites expressing different surface antigens.
 By school age most children have developed efficacious adaptive immunity against malaria.
 These observations raise questions about mechanisms that favor the survival of most children in Africa while allowing some to develop potentially lethal infections.

-In malaria, as in other infections, innate immune responses lead into, and stimulate, adaptive immune responses.
-The genetic control of innate and acquired immunity is now a large and flourishing discipline.
+In malaria, as in other infections, innate immune responses stimulate the adaptive immune system.
+The genetic analysis of innate and acquired immunity is now a flourishing discipline.

 Humoral and cell-mediated immune responses limit malaria parasite multiplication, and many cytokines contribute to the pathogenesis of malaria as well as to the resolution of infections.

 Evolution

+The acquired immune system evolved as an elaboration of the innate immune system.
+Lymphoid cells can be identified in some pre-vertebrate deuterostomes (i.e., sea urchins).
+Although not as prominently featured in the invertebrate innate immune system as the leucine-rich repeat (LRR) pattern recognition receptors, the immunoglobulin fold has also been involved in the recognition of self versus non-self since very early on in the evolution of animals, as exemplified by studies into the marine sponge.

+The amphioxus is a chordate like all vertebrates.
+Its genome includes many building blocks of the adaptive immune system, but none of the true hallmarks such as somatic recombination.
+There is, however, considerable expansion in LRR genes and immunoglobulin-fold genes.
+There is high polymorphism among different individuals, an example of diversity in the innate immune system.